 Chronic overuse of your wrist is commonly associated with de Quervain's tenosynovitis.

-When you grip, grasp, clench, pinch or wring anything in your hand, you use two major tendons in your wrist and lower thumb.
-These tendons normally glide unhampered through the small tunnel that connects them to the base of the thumb.
-If you repeat a particular motion day after day, it may irritate the sheath around the two tendons, causing thickening that restricts the movement of the tendons.
+Tendons are rope-like structures that attach muscle to bone.
+When you grip, grasp, clench, pinch or wring anything in your hand, two tendons in your wrist and lower thumb normally glide smoothly through the small tunnel that connects them to the base of the thumb.
+Repeating a particular motion day after day may irritate the sheath around the two tendons, causing thickening and swelling that restricts their movement.

 Other causes of de Quervain's tenosynovitis include: